mbelarbi/bash_training/useful_commands_and_tips.md

 go back
 -------
-`cd -` takes you back to the previous directory you were on.
-(Not the parent directory of where you are)
+`cd -` takes you back to the previous directory you were on (not the parent directory of where you are).
+This is useful for switching back and forth between 2 directories you are working on.

 incognito
 ---------